 02 Use the template and put in the data.

 You can directly apply pre-designed templates without having to repeat the work again and again.
 To bind data columns to cells, you simply need to drag each data column from the datasets and drop them in the corresponding cells.
-FineReport provides useful functions covering almost all the scenarios in work.
-You can use them directly or customize your own functions.
+FineReport provides useful functions covering almost all the scenarios in the work.
+You can use them directly or customize your functions.

 03 Design the format and style.